 Total Upper-level General Business Credits Required:

-1. 24 credit hours which must include 6 credits of business law with coverage of contracts, torts, and the UCC.
+1. 24 credit hours which must include 3 credits of business law.

-2. One course can be at a lower level (freshman or sophomore), the other course must be upper level (junior level or higher).
+2. Four courses can be at a lower level (freshman or sophomore), the other course must be upper level (3000 level or higher).

 3. All general business credits must be upper level, except for: